billyrrr/onto/README.md

 triggered after a domain model is updated, but this may introduce concurrency issues and is not perfectly supported due to the design tradeoff in flask-boiler.

+## Design Philosophies

+### Scalability Valued Over Server Cost

+At the starting stage of a project, you have a boutique user base, and it may be feasible to afford higher server cost to provide reliable and reactive services to these users.
+As your user base grow, you may take other actions to reduce cost while maintaining the quality of your product (such as moving to a different architecture to present view models).
+Overall, flask-boiler gives you a quality jump-start so that you can focus on transforming ideas.

+### ViewModel Made Eventually Consistent

+When DomainModel changes, the relevant view models may not change immediately, but gradually changed overtime.
+The information on a view model will eventually be correct and up-to-date, and some view models may be update sooner than others.
+For example, some users may receive the update to their meeting session sooner than others.

+Rest assured, the write to DomainModel is still designed to be strongly consistent.
+When a user makes changes, it is designed to validate that they have the latest data before the domain model is updated.

+## Contributing
+Pull requests are welcome.

+Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)